Innovation and Enterprise

 Targeting Years 5 – 12 students, the SACS Future Proof program features four cross-disciplinary areas of development, offering projects and programs that are embedded into the curriculum and also offered as optional co-curricular projects.

-The four key areas of development are Interdisciplinary, Entrepreneurial, Guided Inquiry and Digital Technologies.
+The four key areas of development are Interdisciplinary, Entrepreneurial, Flexible Thinking and Digital Technologies.

 Personal Project – students in Years 9-10